www.scantips.com

 Comparison of the numbers of various Sensor Sizes

-The Viewing Size of CoC and DOF
+The Viewing Size of CoC and DoF

 So What To Do about Depth of Field?